Grape Salad

 Instructions

-• In the bowl of a stand mixer fitted with the paddle attachment, add cream cheese, yogurt, honey, and vanilla extract.
+• In the bowl of a stand mixer fitted with the paddle attachment, add the cream cheese, Greek yogurt, honey, and vanilla extract.
 Beat at medium speed for 3 minutes, or until light and fluffy.

 • Add grapes and fold together until combined.
 Transfer to a serving bowl and cover with plastic wrap.
 Set in the fridge for at least 2 hours, or up to overnight.